ShwetaQA/Telrock/README.md

 1. The Automation test suite is present under 'item-search' folder.
 (The Automation framework is created using Webdriver-Cucumber-Java using Junit framework)

 2. The API test is present under 'Telrock_API_Test.postman_collection' file.
+(Developed using postman.
+To make it run, import it into your postman interface)

 3. The Other two - 'Telrock_TestCases' and 'Telrock Bug Report' files are the part of manual Testing.